credebl/platform/README.md

 # CREDEBL SSI Platform

-This repository hosts the codebase for CREDEBL SSI Platform backend .
+This repository hosts the codebase for CREDEBL SSI Platform backend.

 ## Prerequisites